yyu130/SeniorCharge/README.md

 * [database.php](seniorcharge/config/database.php) in seniorcharge on host file manager - Add one 'option' field in 'mysql' connection

 ## Contributing
-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with Team B3 - Homage, who is the onwer of this repository, before making changes.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+### Pull Request Process

+1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

 ## Versioning

 We use Github to do the version control, which is used to keep track of our work and helps us to easily explore the changes we have made, be it data, coding scripts, notes, etc. The GitHub workflow can be summarised by the “commit-pull-push” mantra, which is also used by our project versioning.
 Each file on GitHub has a history, so instead of having many files like SrCharge_1st_May.php, SrCharge_2st_May.php, you can have only one and by exploring its history, you can see what it looked at different points in time.
-For example, you can go to our [Homepage](seniorcharge/resources/views/home.blade.php) file, and click the '[histroy]' (https://github.com/yyu130/SeniorCharge/commits/master/seniorcharge/resources/views/home.blade.php) button to view the completed workflow that we did for homepage file.
+For example, you can go to our [Homepage](seniorcharge/resources/views/home.blade.php) file, and click the ['histroy'](https://github.com/yyu130/SeniorCharge/commits/master/seniorcharge/resources/views/home.blade.php) button to view the completed workflow that we did for homepage file.

 Meanwhile, we have created subdomains for different versions of Sr.Charge website, Here are the website links:
 - Iteration 1 - [https://iteration1.seniorcharge.me](https://iteration1.seniorcharge.me)